-Dunn, A.; Hanchet, S.M (2014).
-Review and summary of the time series of input data available for the assessment of southern blue whiting (Micromesistius australis) stocks in 2013.
+Dunn, A.; Hanchet, S.M.
+(2016).
+Review and summary of the time series of input data available for the assessment of southern blue whiting (Micromesistius australis) stocks up to and including the 2014 season.

-New Zealand Fisheries Assessment Report 2014/37.
-44 p.
+New Zealand Fisheries Assessment Report 2016/08.
+43 p.

-This document updates and summarises the observational and research data carried out on southern blue whiting over recent decades into a single document.
+This document updates and summarises the observational and research data carried out on southern blue whiting over recent decades.
 We have included the time series of relative abundance from acoustic surveys for each of the four main stocks (both from the wide area R.V.
 Tangaroa surveys and the local aggregation surveys), CPUE indices for Bounty Platform and Campbell Island Rise, and trawl survey indices for the Auckland Islands Shelf, Campbell Island Rise, and Pukaki Rise, as well as updated time series of length-at-age and catch-at-age.